Getting around Edinburgh

 Ridacard (unlimited travel for one week - one year)

-They also have a contactless payment system, which automatically charges you the cheapest daily fare for the journeys you’ve made:
+Their contactless payment system will automatically charge you the cheapest daily fare for the journeys you’ve made:

 Lothian Buses contactless payment system